NeoIsThere/IR/README.md

-_If you think any of these steps could be done in a better way then do it in a better way but keep this readme up to date._
+_If you think something could be done in a better way then do it but keep this readme up to date._

-The objective is to find something specific within an image.
-An image of what needs to be found must be provided.
 In the current version only bmp files are supported.

-The program will search image T within image S.

-The process takes 3 main steps: Analysis, Search, Results.
+The program will search image T within image S, the process takes 3 main steps: Analysis, Search, Results.

 ### Analysis: